sagasu/PersonStore/README.md

 5) I don't see point in writing unit tests/integration/system tests in C# for entry point project (PersonStore).
 6) I like unit testing guidelines from Roy book.
 This is what I try to follow.
+7) StoreController exposes a method to create a Person table, in case if someone would like to drop provided SQL Lite database and create it from scratch.